szitnik/Project-0/README.md

-# Introduction to Data Science: Project 0
+# Introduction to Data Science: Regular work

 Name: `ADD YOUR NAME AND SURNAME`